Unirep/Unirep/packages/docs/docs/contracts-api/base-verifier-helper.md

 ---
-title: Base Proof Verifier Contract
+title: Base Verifier Helper Contract
 ---

-This is a basic proof verification contract.
-It contains signals and error codes used across proof verification contracts.
+This is a basic verifier helper contract.
+It contains signals and error codes used across verifier helper contracts.

 ## decodeEpochKeyControl